- galling (adj.)

 - galoot (n.)

-- "awkward or boorish man," 1812, nautical, "raw recruit, green hand," apparently originally a sailor's contemptuous word for soldiers or marines, of uncertain origin.
+- 1812, nautical, "raw recruit, green hand," apparently originally a sailor's contemptuous word for soldiers or marines, of unknown origin.
 "Dictionary of American Slang" proposes galut, Sierra Leone creole form of Spanish galeoto "galley slave."
+In general (non-nautical) use by 1866, "awkward or boorish man," but often a term of humorous contempt.

-- 1670s, from Irish go leór, corresponding to Gaelic gu leóir "sufficiently, enough."
+- 1670s, from Irish go leór, and equivalent Scottish Gaelic gu leóir "sufficiently, enough," from Old Irish roar "enough," from Proto-Celtic *ro-wero- "sufficiency."
 The particle go/gu usually means "to," but it also is affixed to adjectives to form adverbs, as here.
+Often used in English with the force of a predicate adjective.

 - galoshes (n.)